OpenLiberty/open-liberty/.github/pull_request_template.md

 then delete this entire template.
 If a reviewer or merger sees this template, they should fail the review or merge.

-If this code change is fixing a user-visible bug in perviously released code, it MUST have an associated issue mentioned in the PR text or description.
+If this code change is fixing a user-visible bug in previously released code, it MUST have an associated issue mentioned in the PR text or description.
 That Issue also MUST be labelled “release bug”